dwarvesf/playground/01_literature/Engineering/AI/prevent-prompt-injection.md

 ## Example

-Imagine we build a profile management system which integrated LLM with RAG.
-System can access database to fetch profile context and do some process based on those context.
-But the privacy policy just allow user to see only their own profile.
+Imagine we build a profile management system which integrates LLM with RAG.
+The system can access a database to fetch profile context and do some processing based on that context.
+The privacy policy only allows users to see their own profile.
 However, a malicious user can craft a prompt to bypass the system's security measures and access sensitive information about other users.
-Let break down a system prompt of a step in this system
+Let's break down a system prompt of a step in this system:

 ```
 You are an assistant responsible for managing user profiles.
 Your task is to provide profile support for the authenticated user based on their username